-Management assigned the Company's assets and liabilities to each reporting unit based on either specific identification or by using judgment for the remaining assets and liabilities that are not specific to a reporting unit.
-Goodwill from acquisition of Himax Semiconductor, Inc. has been assigned to Driver IC reporting unit and goodwill from acquisition of Himax Display (USA) Inc. has been assigned to WLO reporting unit because those reporting units are expected to benefit from the synergies of the business combinations.
+Goodwill from acquisition of Himax Semiconductor, Inc. (formerly Wisepal Technologies, Inc.) in 2007 amounting \$26,846 thousand has been assigned to Driver IC cash generating unit ("CGU") and goodwill from acquisition of Himax Display (USA) Inc. in 2012 amounting \$1,292 thousand has been assigned to WLO CGU because these CGUs are expected to benefit from the synergies of the business combinations.